aicenter/FUP/exams/spiral-matrix/index.md

   (7 6 5))
 ```

-Your file is to be called `task3.rkt` and must provide the function `spiral-matrix`.
+Your file is to be called `spiral-matrix.rkt` and must provide the function `spiral-matrix`.
 Hence, the head of your file should start with
 ```scheme
 #lang racket